music-encoding/sibmei/Extensions.md

 Sibmei calls this method and passes an API Dictionary as argument (see below).
 Register your symbol, text, line and lyrics Handlers in this function using the methods listed [below](#api-data-and-methods).

+### Optional fields

+### `CustomSchemaUrl`

+By default, Sibmei writes schema validation processing instructions with the URL of the mei-CMN schema.
+A custom schema URL can be declared as `CustomSchemaUrl`.
+If this field is `OmitSchemaUrl`, Sibelius will not write the validation processing instructions.

+See the examples for how to [declare a custom schema URL](./tree/develop/test/extension_specific_schema.plg) and how to [omit the processing instructions](./tree/develop/test/extension_test_omitting_schema.plg).
+Note that if multiple extensions are active and declare conflicting schema URLs, you will be notified and no processing instructions are written.

 ## API Dictionary